ksanislo/AutoLoader/README.md

-# kShop
+# Web-Updater
-Automated 3DS CIA installer/manager that operates from a web backend
+Automated 3DS CIA installer/updater that operates from a web backend